 This was the year that they would meet their peers from primary schools throughout Gauteng and Mpumalanga in a significant contest at UNISA.
 Week by week from Monday to Thursday, they focused on acquiring new technical skills and developing social skills to enable them to work as a robotics team.
 The FIRST LEGO League (FLL) tournament offered the girls an exciting chance to speak up for their team.

-Team leader, Daniella Lekgau, has diligently coached (and coaxed) this team of 40 children into a greater understanding of the nuts and bolts of coding – as well as public speaking.
+Team leader, Daniella Lekgau, has diligently coached (and coaxed) this team of 40 children into a greater understanding of the nuts and bolts of coding – as well as the importance of public speaking.

 Daniella recognised this opportunity to improve awareness of 21st century skills in the Katlehong community.
 By bringing parents on board, she believes they will better understand and celebrate what their children have achieved.

-“Although they start off shy and quiet, girls dominated the class,” said Daniella, who is glad to see girls reimagining the future.
+“Although they start off shy and quiet, girls dominated the class,” said Daniella.
+She is glad to see how girls are reimagining the future.
 “Girls can excel at anything they put their mind to!”
 She’s eager to point out that because robotics requires building and physicality, boys do very well too.
 “Boys really enjoy it although they sometimes struggle to give the girls a chance to experiment with the material!”
 Such are the challenges of classroom management…

-Daniella hopes that the table at the award ceremony at the end of 2020 will be groaning with medals and trophies!
-“Kids want to get cool awards and make their parents proud.”
+Daniella hopes that at the end of 2020 the table will be groaning with even more medals and trophies.
+“Kids want to get cool awards.
+They want to make their parents proud,” she said.
 Kwakhanya reckons this will inspire them to work extra hard!
 Mantombi Ndluli, who participated enthusiastically all year, bounced up to receive her certificate.
 She says you can’t call it “work” if you’re having so much fun.

 Do you want to make a difference?
 Donate a trophy or a set of medals?
-Be part of JumpStart Robotics and Coding Programme’s success by contacting Daniella on email@example.com
+Be part of JumpStart Robotics and Coding Programme’s success by emailing Betty Oliphant!